-If you want to make an impact on the world, the university experience will help you make that happen.
+If you want to make an impact on the world, the university experience will help you make that happen, especially since many jobs in the field require a bachelor's degree.
 You will be exposed to perspectives and issues that will challenge you, inspire you, and make you a more cultured and empathic individual.
-If you are hoping to work with wildlife, a research university may be your best bet.
+If you are hoping to work with wildlife, a degree focused on developing hard science skills at a research university may be your best bet.
 Many research institutions conduct a myriad of studies on captive and free-ranging wildlife to answer many important questions and strongly encourage students to get involved with research projects.
 Some of these projects may even involve international work with animals—I know college students who have worked on projects in Africa with gorillas, in South America with sea turtles, and in Italy with feral swine!

 The earlier you can start networking, the better off you’ll be.
 Networking is the formal term for making connections with people who might be able to help you in some way in the future.
 It is even better if you might be able to help them in some way in the future.
 For example, striking up a conversation with the person next to you on the plane is a form of being friendly that may lead to a networking opportunity.
 (If it's appropriate!
 Don’t disturb people who obviously don’t want to be disturbed, and always make personal safety your first priority.)